Inviscid Water-Waves and interface modeling: Introduction

 Interface evolution methods aim at capturing the time evolution of the water-air interface ($\Gamma_{S}$) using solely the knowledge of this vorticity distribution.
-This results in having to cope with singular integrals along the vortex sheet, but simplifies the problem numerically in that neither the water domain ($\mathcal{D}_{F}$), nor the air domain ($\mathcal{D}_{A}$), need to be meshed~; as would be the case for example using a Finite-Element Method.
-Such approaches a closer in spirit to a Boundary-Element Method used in three-dimensional problems (e.g. \cite{Grilli89,guyenne_grilli_2006,Pomeau_2008,Pomeau}).
+This results in having to cope with singular integrals along the vortex sheet, but simplifies the problem numerically in that neither the water domain ($\mathcal{D}_{F}$), nor the air domain ($\mathcal{D}_{A}$), need to be meshed, as would be the case for example using a Finite-Element Method.
+Such approaches are closer in spirit to a Boundary-Element Method used in three-dimensional problems (e.g. \cite{Grilli89,guyenne_grilli_2006,Pomeau_2008,Pomeau}).

-A natural approach to follow the interface numerically is then to discretize the vortex sheet using the so called `vortex method'.
-It introduces a Neumann to Dirichlet operator, and the singular integral resolution is stable.
+A classical formulation of water waves is the celebrated Zakharov-Craig-Sulem description \cite{Zakharov68,CraigSulemSulem}.
+While this description has proven extremely useful from a theoretical point of view (e.g. \cite{Alazard,Lannes05,Germain12}), it raises difficulties from a numerical point of view and its adaptation to the framework of singular integral formulations could be the subject of a future work (see Remark~\ref{rem:D2N} for a discussion).

+We will consider instead two different approaches to compute the free-surface evolution.
+The first one is based on a so-called `vortex method', the discontinuity of the tangential velocity at the air-water interface is modelled by a vortex sheet (with vorticity distribution $\gamma$).
 In this approach, a finite but large number of localized vortices is used to approximate a continuous vortex sheet.
 Such an approach has been shown to be efficient for Euler flows in the full space \cite{GHL90} and for exterior domains \cite{ADL}.
-In the former, the Euler equations conserves vorticity, whereas in the case of an exterior domain, with a fixed boundary, the boundary can also be interpreted as a vortex sheet, for which the vorticity distribution needs to be evaluated at all time to ensure impenetrability.
-In the case of free surface flows, such as water waves, the vorticity along the $\Gamma_{S}$ surface is also not preserved by the system, and its evolution in time needs to be traced in the system describing the evolution of two Euler flows with two continuity conditions.
-This approach has been pioneered in \cite{Baker82,BAKER198353} and further developed recently in \cite{Baker11,Wilkening21}.
+The interface is transported by the resulting normal flow (as expressed in \eqref{eq:dtz1}).
+In the case of free surface flows, such as water waves, the vorticity distribution along the $\Gamma_{S}$ surface is however not preserved following a Lagrangian trajectory, and its evolution in time needs to be traced in the system describing the evolution of two Euler flows with two continuity conditions (see Equation \eqref{inv_gammaSt}).
+This approach has been pioneered in \cite{Baker82} and further developed recently in \cite{Wilkening21}.
 It is also a useful description for mathematical proofs (e.g. \cite{Wu97,Castro}).